yashbhargava1992/stingray/docs/simulator.rst

 .. note::

-    `stingray.simulator` is currently a work-in-progress, and thus it is likely there will still be API changes in later versions of Astropy.
+    `stingray.simulator` is currently a work-in-progress, and thus it is likely there will still be API changes in later versions of Stingray.
 Backwards compatibility support between versions will still be maintained as much as possible, but new features and enhancements are coming in future versions.